MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ## <a name="BKMK_VM"></a>Hyper-V and virtual machine protection issues

 ### Linux virtual machines backed up with file-consistent snapshots only
-**Issue**: You can backup Linux virtual machines using DPM.
+**Issue**: You can back up Linux virtual machines using DPM.
 Only file-consistent snapshots are supported.

 **Workaround**: None.